dhiego22/gentle/README.md

 8. Check the box at the sidebar to train the model.
 You can choose four different classification methods.
 A radar plot with five scoring methods will appear for each classifier.
 You can download the created model as a pkl format.
 9. Upload a second dataframe to validade the created model.
 A radar plot with the scoring methods will appear along with a confusion matrix.

+You can also check the Addittional file 1 - A Walkthrough of GENTLE

 ## Flowchart
 ![alt text](figs/flowchart.png)